Skip to Content Top

 Pearland Child Custody Attorney

-Serving Residents of Harris County & the Surrounding Areas
+Dedicated Support for Residents of Harris County & Nearby Areas

-Child custody cases can be emotional, difficult, and heart-breaking.
-From completing the divorce process to establishing paternity disputes over who gets custody or possession of the children are common in nearly every family law case.
-Child custody cases can even continue throughout a child’s life, if one of the parents decides to seek modification or if an agency of the State gets involved with the children.
+Child custody matters can be emotional, difficult, and heart-breaking.
+From completing the divorce process to establishing paternity, disputes over who gets custody or possession of the children are common in nearly every family law situation.
+Child custody issues can even continue throughout a child’s life if one of the parents decides to seek modification or if an agency of the State gets involved with the children.

-For detailed information on how we can contribute to your case, call our office at (832) 299-1990 today.
+For detailed information on how we can contribute to your custody matter, call our office at (832) 299-1990 today.
 Contact us to schedule a consultation with a Pearland child custody lawyer.

 Referred to in Texas as conservatorship, legal custody determines who has the right to make certain decisions for the child.
 The default presumption in court is that the children will best be served when both parents are fully involved in raising their children.
 Both parties are generally expected to co-parent and make decisions together for the benefit of the children.